SAP-archive/byd-msg-einvoice/README.md

 You must create at least one queue and subscribe a webhook to the queue, pointing to the application you have just deployed above.
 For details on how to create queues and subscribe webhooks, check this blog post: [SCP Enterprise Messaging for the SMBs](https://blogs.sap.com/2020/10/21/scp-enterprise-messaging-for-the-smbs)

 ## License
-This proof of concept is is released under the terms of the MIT license.
+This proof of concept is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.

 ## Support and Contributions
 This repository is provided "as-is".
 No support is available.
 Feel free to open issues or provide pull requests.